 Orange-winged Amazon (Amazona amazonica - 3 subspecies) - Length 12 ½ inches with a basic plumage color of green.
-The brow and crown coloring is an irregular blue and yellow and their cheeks are yellow.
+The brow and crown coloring are an irregular blue and yellow and their cheeks are yellow.
 The outer edges of their wings are yellow-green with red.
 Their beak is mainly horn-colored and darker at the tip.
-The Orange Wing Amazon is often considered a family amazon with a good-natured personality and fun loving attitude.
+The Orange Wing Amazon is often considered a family amazon with a good-natured personality and fun-loving attitude.
 Orange Wings are quite capable of becoming good talkers.
-Sometimes confused with Blue Fronts, perspective buyers should learn the differences between the two species.
+Sometimes confused with Blue Fronts, prospective buyers should learn the differences between the two species.

 Mealy Amazon (Amazona farinosa - 5 subspecies) - Length 15 ½ inches of basically green coloration dusted with gray.
 Some feathering on the crown is yellow and their wing edges are red with a yellow-green band at the end of the tail.
 The beak is a dark horn color.
 Amazona farinosa inornata lacks the yellow on the crown and another subspecies has a bluish colored neck and crown.
 Although not quite as common as some of the other Amazons, Mealies are often considered one of the gentlest Amazons.
 Although also considered a little on the loud side, they make up for it in the easygoing dispositions and can be great family additions.

 White-fronted, White-browed or Spectacled Amazon (Amazona albifrons - 3 subspecies) - About 10 inches in length with a white forehead and a blue-green crown.
 The feathering around the eye areas is red and the wing edges are red.
 The beak is a yellowish color.
 These Amazons are considered fair talkers also.